Princely Chartanian Army¶

 CPDF International Detachment¶

-A battalion-equivalent expeditionary formation, drawn from across the active force on rotating tour, that constitutes Chartania's standing contribution to IPF deployments.
+A battalion expeditionary formation, drawn from across the active force on rotating tour (typically pulling from the Princely Foot Guard, the Princely Cavalry, and the Ashfen Frontier), that constitutes Chartania's standing contribution to IPF deployments.
 Equipped to higher modernisation standards than the line PCA; deploys under International Court mandate.

 Doctrine¶